DS-100/textbook/notebooks/ch15/bias_cv.md

 1. Check the error of each model on the validation set: its *validation error*.
 Select the model that achieves the lowest validation error.
 This is the final choice of features and model.
 1. Calculate the *test error*, error of the final model on the test set.
 This is the final reported accuracy of the model.
 We are forbidden from adjusting the features or model to decrease test error; doing so effectively converts the test set into a validation set.
 Instead, we must collect a new test set after making further changes to the features or the model.

 This process allows us to more accurately determine the model to use than using the training error alone.
+By using cross-validation, we can test our model on data that it wasn't fit on, simulating test error without using the test set.
+This gives us a sense of how our model performs on unseen data.

 **Size of the train-validation-test split**

 The train-validation-test split commonly uses 70% of the data as the training set, 15% as the validation set, and the remaining 15% as the test set.
 Increasing the size of the training set helps model accuracy but causes more variation in the validation and test error.
+This is because a smaller validation set and test set are less representative of the sample data.

 ## Training Error and Test Error

 A model is of little use to us if it fails to generalize to unseen data from the population.
-The test error provides an accurate representation of the model's performance on new data since we do not use the test set to train the model or select features.
+The test error provides the most accurate representation of the model's performance on new data since we do not use the test set to train the model or select features.

 In general, the training error decreases as we add complexity to our model with additional features or more complex prediction mechanisms.
 The test error, on the other hand, decreases up to a certain amount of complexity then increases again as the model overfits the training set.
+This is due the fact that at first, bias decreases more than variance increases.
+Eventually, the increase in variance surpasses the decrease in bias.
 ![feature_train_test_error.png](https://raw.githubusercontent.com/DS-100/textbook/master/assets/feature_train_test_error.png)

 ## K-Fold Cross-Validation

-The **train-validation split** method is a good method to simulate test error through the validation set.
-However, with this method the validation error may be prone to high variance because the evaluation of the error may depend heavily on which points end up in the training and validation sets.
+The **train-validation-test split** method is a good method to simulate test error through the validation set.
+However, making the three splits results in too little data for training.
+Also, with this method the validation error may be prone to high variance because the evaluation of the error may depend heavily on which points end up in the training and validation sets.

 To tackle this problem, we can run the train-validation split multiple times on the same dataset.
 The dataset is divided into *k* equally-sized subsets (*$k$ folds*), and the train-validation split is repeated *k* times.
 Each time, one of the *k* folds is used as the validation set, and the remaining *k-1* folds are used as the training set.
 We report the model's final validation error as the average of the $ k $ validation errors from each trial.
 This method is called **k-fold cross-validation**.
-The biggest advantage of this method is that every data point is used for validation exactly once and for training *k-1* times.

 The diagram below illustrates the technique when using five folds: